COMHIS/estc-physicaldimension/physical_dimension.md

 ## Document size comparisons

-  * Some dimension info is provided in the original raw data for altogether 478478 documents (4.78478 &times; 10<sup>7</sup>%) but could not be interpreted for NA documents (ie. dimension info was successfully estimated for NA % of the documents where this field was not empty).
+  * Some dimension info is provided in the original raw data for altogether 478478 documents (99%) but could not be interpreted for 9070 documents (ie. dimension info was successfully estimated for 98.1 % of the documents where this field was not empty).

   * Document size (area) info was obtained in the final preprocessed data for altogether 472128 documents (98%).
 For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](physical_dimension_incomplete.csv)